PietroSassone/selenium-ta-demo/README.md

 - Cucable plugin for cucumber parallel runner generation
 - Cluecumber plugin for visualization of test reports
 - BrowserMob for capturing web traffic
+- Jackson for deserializing JSON configuration into a Java class

 **2. Design patterns used:**
 - Behaviour Specification